 Without Multicast procs, the Ogre Magi is a fairly cookie-cutter hero with reliable but otherwise unremarkable spells and damage output.
 But if you roll the dice just right, you can wipe the floor with your enemies.

 The fun part?
-If the enemy team focuses Bristleback in a teamfight, they could end up paying the consequences.
+If the enemy team focuses Bristleback in a team fight, they could end up paying a heavy price.
 The stacking nature of Quill Spray and Viscous Nasal Goo punishes teams that ignore him in favor of squishier targets and forces them to keep their guard up.

 But Bristleback is hard countered by Break, a mechanic that removes passives.
 Break demolishes both his defensive and offensive capabilities.
 Look out for heroes like Viper with innate Break or Silver Edge on your enemies.